-ride-sharing
+rideshare / ride-sharing

 Ride-sharing is a form of carpooling...this is true no matter the vehicle.
-The term ride-sharing is often used to refer to a service more appropriately categorized as and defined by the term ride-hailing.
+The term ride-sharing is often used to refer to a service-such as Uber or Lyft--more appropriately categorized as and defined by the term ride-hailing.